New blog address

 Many tropical diseases such as malaria, Chagas disease and dengue are transmitted to humans via mosquitoes and other carriers known as vectors.
 These vector-borne diseases continue to have a major impact on human health in the developing world: each year, more than a billion people become infected and around a million people die.
 In addition, around one in six cases of illness and disability worldwide arise from these diseases.

 Malaria arguably continues to attract the most attention of all the vector-borne diseases by virtue of causing the greatest global disease burden.
+However, others such as dengue are not only resurgent in some regions, but threaten a vast proportion of the world’s population.

 The Climate and Environment at Imperial blog has moved.
 View this post on our new blog